 by default.
 SMT support can be enabled with

 When this option is used, it is important to use the

 X * Y = 256.
 Failing to do so will leave some of the

 actual physical cores unallocated and performance will be suboptimal.

 If an application requires more memory per core than there is available with full node (2 GB / core) it is possible to use also a subset of cores within a node.
-Also, if the application is memory bound, memory bandwidth and the application performance can be improved by using only a single core per NUMA domain or L3 cache (look here for details about Mahti architecture).
+Also, if the application is memory bound, memory bandwidth and the application performance can be improved by using only a single core per NUMA domain or L3 cache (look at Mahti technical description for details.
 Note that billing is, however, always based on full nodes.